-Reconciliation: The adjustment grid presented has the relevant characteristics that drive the real estate prices.
+Reconciliation: Due to lack vacant land sales, the appraiser has implemented the extrapolated method to comps #3 and #4.
+The adjustment grid presented has the relevant characteristics that drive the real estate prices.
 The adjustments are established in a Quantitative and/or Qualitative fashion.
 The Qualitative adjustments are applied to the price per square foot for each of the comparables.
 The adjustments are applied in plus (+), minus (-) or equal (=) manor.
 For example, a positive adjustment implies that a comparable is inferior when compared to the subject.
-As per the market place, the larger the lot size the less it sales for PSF and the smaller the lot size the more it sales for PSF.
+Since the subject with the appeal of the newer type warehouse dwellings most weight was given to the higher end of the sales since they are most representative of the market place.
 Although the comparables maybe distant they are within the county and considered good indicators of the subjects opinion of market value.
 The comparables may be dated, no time adjustment was adequate, since the sales were negotiated in similar market conditions.
-The comparables are representative of the competitive market place therefore; most reliance was given to the sales #1 and #3.
-The appraiser made a diligent effort to secure similar land size, location and zoning, however a limited amount was available.
+The comparables are representative of the competitive market place, however more reliance was given to sale #1 in regards to final price per foot.
+The appraiser made a diligent effort to secure similar properties as the subject in regards to zoning and use.
+The sales selected are similar in use appeal and were considered among the best available during the time period.